 Hits keep coming for softball squads

 Waterloo’s Grayce Mayer makes contact during a game earlier this season.
-The Bulldogs are off to a 10-2 start this spring.
+The Bulldogs are off to an 11-2 start this spring.

 Two local high school softball squads keep stacking wins while a few others are having trouble finding their footing this spring.

-Waterloo (10-2) picked up two important Mississippi Valley Conference wins thanks mainly to an abundance of offense.
+Waterloo (11-2) picked up three important Mississippi Valley Conference wins thanks mainly to an abundance of offense.

-Waterloo hosts Civic Memorial on Wednesday, plays Friday at Chester, and then hosts Jerseyville on Monday.
+Waterloo plays Friday at Chester and then hosts Jerseyville on Monday.

-Leading the way on offense this spring for the Bulldogs is Brown at .472 with 20 RBIs and 17 runs.
-Juelfs is at .447 with 15 RBIs and 14 runs.
+Leading the way on offense this spring for the Bulldogs is Juelfs at .476 with three homers, 20 RBIs and 17 runs.
+Brown is hitting .462 with 21 RBIs and 17 runs.
+Dintelman is hitting .462 with three homers and 13 RBIs in addition to her 11-1 pitching mark and 1.82 ERA.

-Columbia (12-2) is enjoying a 10-game winning streak that included five recent victories, most of which were in blowout fashion.
+Columbia (14-2) is enjoying a 12-game winning streak, with many recent victories coming in blowout fashion.

-On Friday, the Eagles won 13-0 over Granite City.
-Sam Augustine homered, with Paige Webb going 3-for-3 with four RBIs, Elle van Breusegen adding two hits and three RBIs, and Emily Webb recording the pitching victory.
+This past Friday, the Eagles won 13-0 over Granite City.
+Sam Augustine homered, with Paige Webb going 3-for-3 with four RBIs, van Breusegen adding two hits and three RBIs, and Emily Webb recording the pitching victory.

-On Thursday, it was a 5-2 win for Columbia against Wesclin.
-Paige Froess picked up the pitching win and went 2-for-3 at the plate.
+Last Thursday, it was a 5-2 win for Columbia against Wesclin.
+Froess picked up the pitching win and went 2-for-3 at the plate.
 Kaylee Bosch, Reagan Mathews, van Breusegen and Emily Webb all added two hits each.

 Last Tuesday, it was a 13-1 pummeling of Roxana.
 Bosch and Jarrard each homered, and Emily Webb struck out 11 in five innings pitched.

-Leading the way on offense is van Breusegen at .548 with 24 runs and seven stolen bases.
-Her on base percentage this season is .627.
+Leading the way on offense is van Breusegen at .500 with 24 runs and seven stolen bases.
+Jarrard is hitting .457 with 21 RBIs and 17 runs.

 On Monday, the Hawks lost 8-0 to Wesclin.
 Gibault was held to just three hits on the day and committed seven errors in the contest.